hellojinwoo/CA_GMVP/README.md

 - __`dim_reduction_method`__ : Whether reducing dimensionality of 252-long vectors of daily returns of stocks with PCA or T-SNE or not (`PCA`, `tsne` or `none`)

 ## Datasets
-Datasets should be downloaded and preprocessed according to instructions in `0.preparing_data.ipynb`.
+Datasets should be downloaded and preprocessed according to instructions in `preparing_data.ipynb` in data folder.

-The introduction page would be updated with more details in the foreseeabale future.
-(Last updated in Jan 10, 2020)